avarassanchez/tTEscanR/tTEscanR_functions_description.md

 - `reduce`: Numeric; a scaling factor used to normalize large expression values that exceed R's handling capacity.
 - `additional.metrics`: Logical; if TRUE, computes the codon exonic background, the mean codon usage across conditions, and the correlation between the previous.
 - `corr_method`: A character string specifying a suitable correlation method.
-- `corr_factor`: A metadata factor (column name) to identify the variable to correct for.
 - `overwrite.assay`: Logical; if TRUE, overwrites any existing *"assays"* in the `object`.
 - `overwrite.metadata`: Logical; if TRUE, overwrites any existing *"meta.data"* in the `object`.
 - `verbose`: Logical; if TRUE, displays information messages.

 **Note:** As the metadata has not been added previously we will update the **tTEscanR** object with this new information before computing the codon usage.
 The table with the information regarding the condition's labels (columns in count matrices) should be stored as "ConditionsLables" in the **tTEscanR** object.
+Additionally, in order to be able to compute the additional metrics the **tTEscanR** object will have to contain a "corr_factor" metadata.

 ```{r}
 # Defining the metadata